Updated 5/18/2021 0630 EST

 Overall Story – (3/24) check out a deep dive on WHY you should invest in silver here, written by the Happy Hawaiian.
 This post has a great backer to it…

-Real rates (4/1) – These remain about neutral with both 10yr and CPI tracking about 1.7 each.
+Real rates (5/18) – These remain about neutral with both 10yr and CPI tracking about 1.7 each.
 Since December, 10yr has climbed from .91 to 1.75.
 CPI was 1.6 and now 1.7.
 Inflation expected, and expectations are Yield Curve Control coming.
 Real rates at -.63 at the moment.
 I wrote about how the relationship between real rates and gold is the grand daddy relationship, and by proxy, silver’s relationship to gold reveals a strong correlation from real rates to silver.
+5/18 – real rates now at -2.5%.
+When gold and silver made massive moves last summer, it was at -1%.

 Update 4/4 – ZeroHedge posted a 30year treasury chart with pretty lines.
 To the naked eye, it appears that the 30 year is about to go down.
 This will take the 10 year as well.
 CPI measurements to come out April 13th and hard to imagine this number going down.
 This essentially states that measurable downward movement in real rates inside of 2 weeks is coming.
 India also just bought ridiculous amounts of gold in March.